The pungent smell of old socks, stale air and halitosis in the air could only mean one thing: I had arrived in yet another way too big hostel dorm.

 The Lows of My Backpacker Life

 It’s not like I was ever the type for it anyway.
-Being anxious around, being a germaphobe and an all-round type A person aren’t advisable backpacking criteria.
+Being anxious around strangers, being a germaphobe and an all-round type A person aren’t advisable backpacking criteria.
 If the sorting hat would ever give travel advise on the side, the last thing on his leathery mind would be to shout out ‘backpacker’.

 And in an ironic twist of fate I ended up backpacking for a year and collecting my imaginary backpacker stamps along the way: cooking alongside crawly bugs, wearing clothes that had been left behind, sleeping in beds underneath the air conditioner, using clogged up showers, … the list goes on.